0xInfection/TIDoS-Framework/README.md

 This project is a very fresh and new project which just simply springed off my mind, and is presently under active development so you may want to put it on a watch, since it is updated frequently.

-I admit that there may be bugs out there which may cause many modules not to work properly and just bug out before anything worthwhile is achieved. :( However, being the only single author and maintainer behind this framework, it is my humble request to all users of this framework to hand me the list of modules via raising a [new issue](https://github.com/theInfectedDrake/TIDoS-Framework/issues/new) which simply do not work and bug out, and I would be more than happy to fix them as we jointly make our journey to realising TIDoS as the greatest web penetration testing framework ever built.
+I admit that there may be bugs out there which may cause many modules not to work properly and just bug out.
+However, being the only single author and maintainer behind this framework, it is my humble request to all users of this framework to hand me the list of modules via raising a [new issue](https://github.com/theInfectedDrake/TIDoS-Framework/issues/new) which simply do not work and bug out, and I would be more than happy to fix them as we jointly make our journey to realising TIDoS as the greatest web penetration testing framework ever built.

-> TEMPORARY UPDATE:
+> __TEMPORARY UPDATE__:
 >
 > Please avoid doing any pull requests temporarily as work for v2 of this framework is already underway and in active development.